fortran-lang/fortran-lang.org/learn/os_setup/install_gfortran.md

 sudo apt update
 sudo apt install gfortran-10
 ```
 Finally, you can switch between different versions or set the default one with the **update-alternatives** ([see manpage](https://manpages.ubuntu.com/manpages/trusty/man8/update-alternatives.8.html#:~:text=update%2Dalternatives%20creates%2C%20removes%2C,system%20at%20the%20same%20time.)).
 There are many online tutorials on how to use this feature.
+A well structured one using as an example C and C++ can be found [here](https://linuxconfig.org/how-to-switch-between-multiple-gcc-and-g-compiler-versions-on-ubuntu-20-04-lts-focal-fossa), you can apply the same logic by replacing either `gcc` or `g++` with `gfortran`.

 ### RPM-based (Red Hat Linux, CentOS, Fedora, openSuse, Mandrake Linux)
 ```bash